-6.2.2 Adding and Managing Policy Routing Rules
+6.2.2 Add and Manage Policy Routing Rules

-The 'Policy Routing' interface displays a list of all pre-configured static routes and policy routing rules with their configuration parameters.

-Policy routing rules can be added to route traffic from specified external networks, zones, interfaces, VPN users or clients to specified network zones or VPN users, for specific services/protocols.
-Rules can be precisely configured for passing packets with specific Type of Service parameter.
+- The 'Policy Routing' interface shows all pre-configured static routes and policy routing rules. - Policy routing rules can route traffic from external networks, zones, interfaces, VPN users or clients to network zones or VPN users. - Rules can be configured to pass packets with a specific 'Type of Service' parameter. - You can create new policy routing rules by defining source and destination networks, gateway, services and type of services and edit existing rules.

-The administrator can create new policy routing rules by defining source and destination networks, gateway, services and type of services and edit existing rules.
-You can covert static routes (those with only source and destination) into a routing rule by adding parameters like Type of Service (TOS) and Service/Port in this interface.
+You can covert static routes (those with only source and destination) into a routing rule by adding parameters like 'Type of Service' (TOS) and Service/Port in this interface.